 Udon noodle soup

-- Boil your udon noodles in a separate pot, follow the instructions on the packaging.
+- Boil 4 portions udon noodles in a separate pot, follow the instructions on the packaging.

-- Bring 1 litre of dashi to a boil and then add 5 tbsp soy sauce and 2 tbsp mirin.
-Allow to boil for 2-3 minutes.
+- Bring 1 liter dashi stock to a boil and then add 75 ml soy sauce and 30 ml mirin.
+Boil for 2-3 minutes.

-- Turn off the heat and add ½ tsp salt.
-Mix.
+- Turn off the heat, add ½ tsp salt and mix.

-- Once the udon noodles are ready, pour them into a colander and then run them under hot water to remove any starch.
+- Once the udon noodles are ready, pour them into a colander and then rinse them under hot water to remove any excess starch.

-- Divide them into serving bowls and pour the broth over the top of the noodles.
+- Divide them into serving bowls and pour the broth over the top.

-- Place the tempura on top of the noodles and then garnish with spring onions and kamaboko.
+- Place the tempura on top of the noodles and then garnish with green onion(s) and Japanese fish cake "kamaboko".
+For an added kick, sprinkle with Japanese chili powder.